Lovastatin: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Rarely, severe muscle pain and rhabdomyolysis (a breakdown in muscle tissue) have been reported.
-Risk is greater in people taking more than 30mg lovastatin per day, older than 65, taking certain medications (for example cyclosporine, itraconazole, HIV antivirals, grapefruit juice), who drink more than two alcoholic drinks per day, or low body weight or with certain medical conditions such as hypothyroidism, diabetes, kidney or liver disease.
+Risk is greater in people taking more than 30mg lovastatin per day, older than 65, taking certain medications (for example cyclosporine, itraconazole, HIV antivirals, grapefruit juice), who drink more than two alcoholic drinks per day, or who have low body weight or with certain medical conditions such as hypothyroidism, diabetes, kidney or liver disease.

-- Rarely, has been associated with memory loss, forgetfulness, amnesia, memory impairment, and confusion.
+- Rarely, lovastatin has been associated with memory loss, forgetfulness, amnesia, memory impairment, and confusion.
 These symptoms typically resolve with discontinuation.

 - Grapefruit juice may enhance the effects and the side effects of lovastatin.

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - Seek urgent medical advice if you develop any acute severe muscle pain.